Most Decatur city water homeowners don't need a water softener

 Shop SimPure T1-400ALK →Exception: Morgan County Well Water Users

-Rural Morgan County groundwater can range from 10–15 GPG depending on depth and location — moderately hard.
-If you're seeing scale on faucets, dry skin, or soap that doesn't lather well, your well water may warrant a softener.
-Have your water tested first — a $30–$50 test kit from a local hardware store or a mail-in lab test will tell you your actual hardness level.
+Rural Morgan County groundwater can range from 10–15 GPG — moderately hard.
+If you see scale on faucets, dry skin, or soap that won't lather, test your water first.
+A $30–$50 test kit will confirm your actual hardness level before any purchase.

 US Water Systems Matrixx Smart — For 10–15 GPG Well Water

 If your Morgan County well tests above 10 GPG, the Matrixx Smart is the factory-direct alternative to dealer quotes.
-10% cross-linked resin handles moderate hardness effectively, Bluetooth app monitoring, WQA certified.
-Factory-direct pricing saves $2,000–$4,000 vs Culligan or RainSoft installation quotes.
+10% cross-linked resin, Bluetooth app, WQA certified.
+Factory-direct pricing saves $2,000–$4,000 vs dealer installation.

 Shop Matrixx Smart →Should You Call RainSoft or Culligan in Decatur?